hypernumbers/hypernumbers-manual/contents/vixo-functions/social-media-and-web-integration/introduction-to-social-media.rst

 Vixo Social Media And Web Integration Functions
 ===============================================

-A number of functions are available to integrate social media applications into vixo applications.
+A number of functions are available to do common web activities and integrate social media applications into Vixo applications.
 These include:

 .. toctree::
    :maxdepth: 1